comob-project/snn-sound-localization/paper/sections/Delays section/Delays.md

 Coupling conduction delays with STDP seems like a reasonable choice.
 The sign of the STDP rule depends on the order of post- and pre-synpatic spiking, which axonal delays can effectively reverse.
 For example, if the presynaptic spikes arrive at the synapse before the backpropagated action potential this would lead a synpatic depression.
 However, reducing the axonal transmission speed would lead to potentiation.
 In this line of thought, \citealp{MAVT2017} studied the combined role of delays and STDP on the emergent synaptic structure in neural networks.
 It was shown that, qualitatively different connectivity patterns arise due to the interplay between axonal and dendritic delays, as the synapse and cell body can have different temporal spike order.

 Aside from their role in modeling cortical functions or shaping a network's synaptic structure, another line of research emerged from the seminal work by \citealp{EMI2006}.
 They showed that when including conduction delays and spike-timing dependent plasticity (STDP) into their simulation of realistic neural models, polychronous groups of neurons emerge.
 These groups show time-locked spiking pattern with millisecond precision.
 Subsequent studies investigated the properties and functions of such neuronal groups.
 For example, \citealp{BSEI2010} demonstrated the natural emergence of large memory content and working memory when the neuronal model exploits temporal codes.
 Specifically, short term plasticity can briefly strengthen the synapses of specific polychronous neuronal groups (PNG) resulting in an enchantment in their spontaneous reactivation rates.
 In a qualitatively different study, \citealp{EIAS2018} showed that networks that exhibit PNG possess potential capabilities that might solve the dynamic binding problem.
-These networks respond with stable saptio-temporal spike trains when presented with input images in the form of randomized Poisson spike trains.
+These networks respond with stable spatio-temporal spike trains when presented with input images in the form of randomized Poisson spike trains.
 The functionality of these kind of networks emerged due to the interplay of various factors including: i) random distribution of axonal delays ii) STDP ii) lateral, bottom-up and top-down synaptic connections.

 Finally, it should be noted that most of the studies that incorporate axonal and/or dendritic delays, include them as a non-learnable parameter.
 Few studies investigated the possibility of training transmission delays in order to enhance the computational capabilities of spiking neural networks (SNN). \citealp{TM2017} proposed an algorithm that modifies the axonal delays and synaptic efficacy in both supervised and unsupervised approaches.
 The learning method used approximates the Expectation-Maximization (EM) algorithm and after training, the network learns to  map spatio-temporal input-output spike patterns.
 Thus, EM is one way to train SNN that are cast as probabilistic models.
 Another approach that exploits the massive infrastructure that is laid out the deep learning literature is the work by \citealp{HHM2023}.
 In this work, delays are represented as 1D convolutions through time, where the kernels include a single per-synapse non-zero weight.
 The temporal position of these non-zero weights corresponds to the desired delays.
 The proposed method co-trains weights and delays and is based on the Dilated Convolution with Learnable Spacings (DCLS) algorithm [\citealp{ITT2023}].

 In this work we propose a delay learning algorithm that is simple and efficient.
 The delay learning is mediated by a differentiable delay layer (DDL).
 This layer can be inserted between any two layers in an SNN in order to learn the appropriate delay to solve a machine learning task.
 This DDL is architecture agnostic.
-Also, the delays can be learned independently of weights.
+Also, the method is designed to learn delays separately from synaptic weights.

 ### Methods

 The DDL is, mainly, based on a 1D version of the spatial transformer (STN) network \citealp{JSZK2015}.
-The STN is a differentiable module that can be added into conventional neural networks (CNNs) architectures to empower them with the ability to spatially transform feature maps in a differentiable way.
+The STN is a differentiable module that can be added into convolutional neural networks (CNNs) architectures to empower them with the ability to spatially transform feature maps in a differentiable way.
 This addition leads to CNNs models that are invariant to various spatial transformations like translation, scaling and rotation.
 Image manipulations are inherently  not differentiable, because pixels are a discrete.
 However, this problem is overcome by the application of an interpolation  (for example bi-linear) after the spatial transformation.

 The DDL is a 1D version of the spatial transformer where the only transformation done is translation.
 Translation of a spike along the time dimension can be thought of as a translation of a pixel along the spatial coordinates.
 The general affine transformation matrix for the 2D case takes the form in the following euqation: